Las Vegas struggles with rising violence in schools

 "When you're constantly having to worry about your safety and your students' safety and what's going on in the hallways, it's very difficult to just focus on teaching and focus on the students' needs in your classroom," says Ariane Prichard, a biology teacher at the city's Bonanza High School.

 Prichard, a 14-year public education veteran, thought several times during this stressful school year that she might leave teaching all together.
-Burnt out and exhausted, she has decided to stay on but not teach summer school for the first time.
+Burnt out and exhausted, she has decided to stay on but, for the first time, not teach summer school.

 Violent crime is also up generally in major cities